 And then ensuring that there are other colleges on the list which aren’t as much of a crapshoot.
 Remember – the ‘likely’ schools where your child’s grades and test scores are above the admitted average are the most likely to offer generous scholarships (more about merit and financial aid overall here).

 Of course, as I drove home from the airport following the conference, I spoke with a mom who literally used the phrase, “He’s worked so hard” four times during our half-hour conversation.
 I tried to gently steer her to understand the numbers.
-There are 35,000 high schools in the United States, and 19,000 seats in the ENTIRE Ivy League’s freshman class.
+There are 35,000 high schools in the United States, and fewer than 15,000 seats in the ENTIRE Ivy League’s freshman class.
 I think I got her to the place where she realized that a list full of reaches is likely to add even more stress to her son’s college admission experience, leave him not feeling good about his high school accomplishments, and worst of all, that he had disappointed his parents.
 This is not a good feeling for an 18-year old.

 We’re often accused of downplaying students’ chances at top-ranked colleges – the ones many parents have in their mind when they begin this journey.
 It’s not that we’re trying to discourage superstar students from reaching high.
 It’s that we want them to get more acceptance letters than rejections – rejection hurts more when you’re 17 than when you’re 50.
 We want everyone in the family to be on the same page, with goals aligned.
 We want you to get salmon if you want it, not Oreos (unless you want them!).
 In the end, I’d rather have a student with lots of choices that may not have been the original first choice than a student with no choices at all.